raul23/learning-chinese/grammar.rst

 Measure words
 =============
 Use a measure word (MW) in a sentence when stating the quantity of a thing (e.g. apple, friend).
-The measure word to be used depends on the type of the thing.
+The measure word to be used depends on the type of the thing (e.g. zhāng for rectangular or flag objects and zhǐ for some animals).

 `:star:`